danlevimb/automated-data-resilience-framework/docs/use-cases/stopbeforemark-release-rollback.md

 <a href="../examples/examples.md">Examples</a>
 </p>

-# STOPBEFOREMARK Restore for Release Rollback
+# Restore a pre-production environment using `STOPBEFOREMARK` for release purposes.

 ---